eddiemoon99/todo-api-graphql/README.md

 # Todo List GraphQL API

 This repo contains the source code for an example CRUD API for a todo list application.
-This API was create using the following:
+This API was created using the following:
 * Node.js
 * GraphQL
 * MongoDB